-Among the advantages of inertial navigation one should mention its independence, interference protection and full automation of all navigation processes.
-These very features make inertial navigation systems most widely used.
+Among the advantages of inertial navigation, one should mention its independence, interference protection and full automation of all navigation processes.
+These very features make the inertial navigation systems the most widely applicable solution.

-Inertial navigation system operating principle is based on determination of elevator car movement parameters.
-Elevator car movement can be characterized by such parameters as acceleration, velocity and relative displacement.
-Elevator car movement in inertial coordinate system can be described by the following equation:
+Inertial navigation system operating principle is based on the determination of lift car movement parameters.
+Elevator car movement can be characterized by such parameters as acceleration, velocity, and relative displacement.
+Elevator car movement in the inertial coordinate system can be described by the following equation:

 Movement control method is based on measuring the velocity value of elevator car.
-Acceleration value can be measured by a special sensor – accelerometer.
+Acceleration value can be measured by a special sensor – the accelerometer.
 Then it is necessary to perform digital processing of the analog signal obtained by means of FFT spectrum analyzer based on ADC conversion method.
-After that the digital data undergoes further processing (e.g., by means of PC).
-Post-processing of the acceleration signal is performed by means of mathematical tool.
-After having calculated the source acceleration signal integral value, we shall have elevator cabin velocity value and by intergating the source signal twice it is possible to obtain relative displacement value of elevator cabin (i.e. its coordinates).
+After that, the digital data undergoes further processing (e.g., by means of PC).
+Post-processing of the acceleration signal is performed by means of a mathematical tool.
+After having calculated the source acceleration signal integral value, we shall have elevator cabin velocity value and by integrating the source signal twice, it is possible to obtain relative displacement value of the lift cabin (i.e. its coordinates).